noiseprotocol/noise_spec/noise.md

    and includes the current `h` value as "associated data" which is covered by the AEAD authentication tag.
 Encryption of static public keys and payloads provides some confidentiality during the handshake phase.
-It also confirms to the other party that the correct key was derived, and that the sender has a matching view of transmitted handshake data.
+It also confirms to the receiving party that the correct key was derived, and that the sender has a matching view of transmitted handshake data.

 To send a handshake message, the sender sequentially processes each token from a message pattern.
 The possible tokens are: